 Another Honeywell fan that consistently ranks well is this tiny tabletop model.
 It’s perfect for homework stations, garage work tables and home office setups.
 The fan has a 90-degree pivot so you can alternate between room circulation and direct airflow.

 Best Purifying Fan

-Dyson consistently ranks as the best fan for purifying the air, but it’s a serious splurge at more than $500.
+Dyson consistently ranks as the best fan for purifying the air, but it’s a serious splurge at nearly $400.
 For about half the cost, the Blueair features a washable filter that removes up to 99 percent of allergens and pollen in the air.
 Plus, the design is really cute.